Going for Gold in Asia Pacific!

 While the world was watching the highest level of athletic achievement at the 2024 Summer Olympics in Paris, other champions around the world were performing at Gold-Medal levels of fracture care and prevention.
 Through their expertise and extraordinary commitment to secondary fracture prevention, these gold-level Fracture Liaison Services (FLS) have achieved the highest standards of post-fracture care for their patients, as assessed by the Capture the Fracture® (CTF) Best Practice Framework.

-Eighteen of the 120 Gold-level FLS within the CTF network, which comprises more than 1000 FLS worldwide, responded to a call for participation in a campaign launched for World Osteoporosis Day – eight from Asia Pacific, six from Europe, and two from Latin America.
+Eighteen of the 120 Gold-level FLS within the CTF network, which comprises more than 1000 FLS worldwide, responded to a call for participation in a campaign launched for World Osteoporosis Day – nine from Asia Pacific, six from Europe, and two from Latin America.
 The campaign aims to celebrate hospitals achieving the highest level of care according to international standards, while raising awareness of the urgent need for accessible gold-standard care for all patients who suffer a fragility fracture.
 Everyone wins with gold-standard fracture care and prevention!

 IOF thanks the following contributing FLS in the Asia Pacific for their insights about key strategies needed to reach gold standard level of care: